privefl/bigstatsr/README.md

 - `as.BM.code` to convert a bigmatrix to a `BM.code` (by specifying its lookup table).

 __Note that most of the algorithms of this package don't handle missing values.__

+## Code of conduct

+Please note that this project is released with a [Contributor Code of Conduct](code_of_conduct.md).
+By participating in this project you agree to abide by its terms.